bitliner/trento-covid19-trend/README.md

    - search for new business models, also by re-evaluating how technology, insights and analytics can fuel future growth
    - keep CX high
  - privacy: collection of personal data is changing or needs a change
    - tracking is essential to fight the virus (e.g. Singapore, South Korea).
-A vaccine is expected in 12-18 months (2021)
+A vaccine is expected in 12-18 months (2021), on the short term there is no other solution.
+Without tracking, lockdown period will be longer, economic impact will be much bigger
    - almost "need of tracking" > "need of protection personal data"